DYSR: 1992–2005: Early years

 DYSR-FM, in the other hand, was launched in 1992, monikered as "Sweet Rhythms".
 Throughout its early years as DYSR-FM, various monikers including "Metro Radio" and the first tenure of "SR95", which was then re-used in 2014.

 It would become the last FM station to launch in Dumaguete until in 2013, when DYMD began doing FM operations.

 2005–2007: Wild FM

 In 2005, the University of Mindanao's broadcasting arm, UMBN, took over the station's operations and rebranded as 95.1 Wild FM.
 The agreement with UMBN ended in 2007.

 2007–present: Killerbee/Magic

 In 2007, Quest Broadcasting took over the station's operations and rebranded as KillerBee 95.1.
 In 2013, as part of the rebranding of all Quest provincial stations to be aligned with its Manila station, the station was renamed as Magic 95.1.

-In the first quarter of 2014, the station reverted its branding back to SR95, albeit retaining its format and affiliation with Quest.
+In the first quarter of 2014, the station reverted its branding back to SR95.
+A few years later, it ended its affiliation with Quest.